srrmlwn/rental-investment-analyzer/tasks/phase-1-backend.md

 - Consider rate limiting for external APIs
 - Document all API endpoints
 - Add input validation
 - Implement proper error responses
+- Market analysis service is implemented with test data
+- Ready to integrate with real database
+- Need to add unit tests for market analyzer
+- Need to create API endpoints for market analysis